davefesta/davefesta.github.io/_posts/2021-04-17-Avoiding-Common-Product-Feedback-Issues.markdown

 ## 3) Over-indexing on One Customer

 Assuming our goal is a scalable SaaS product we clearly we don't want to build custom software that will only work for one given customer.
 This is admittedly a delicate balance.
 On the other end of the spectrum is software that's too watered down or stuck in a lowest-common denominator that is so-so for everyone but not great for any one customer.
-The key is unpacking nuanced specific customer needs versus a market fit.
+The key is unpacking nuanced specific customer needs versus broader market value.

 ## 4) Not Enough Specifics

+It's powerful to push, whenever possible, for recent anecdotes and stay out of too many hypotheticals.

 ensure he’s prepared